-Your sat nav (or iPhone app, they all work in the same way) detects a number of satellites – Navstar Global Positioning System (or GPS) is perhaps the best-known system with 24 satellites – and triangulates your position from that.
+Your sat-nav (or iPhone/Android app, they all work in the same way) detects the signal from a number of satellites – Galileo will be the dominant European system, with 30 satellites planned to be in orbit by 2020 - and triangulates your position from that.

-The calculation of a route is no less impressive.
-I mean, imagine how many infinitely variable routes there might be between my home in North Wales and the Saga offices in Kent!
+The calculation of a route is possibly its most impressive feature.
+I mean, imagine how many infinitely variable routes there must be between my home in North Wales and the Saga offices in Kent!

-How does my sat nav calculate the optimum route between those two points?
+So, how does my sat-nav calculate the optimum route between those two points?

 It continues to do this at every vector of my journey until it has a suggested route, created by linking thousands of decisions into a coherent road route.